 Tibor P. Nagy, Jr.

-Ambassador Tibor P. Nagy, Jr. is currently serving as Vice Provost for International Affairs at Texas Tech University.
+Ambassador Tibor P. Nagy, Jr. is currently serving as Assistant Secretary on the Bureau of African Affairs for the U.S. State Department

 During the 2002 academic year he was the Department of State’s “Diplomat in Residence” at the University of Oklahoma.